AdobeDocs/analytics-platform.en/help/connections/create-connection.md

 >[!CONTEXTUALHELP]
 >id="connection_change_personid"
->title="Change Person ID"
+>title="Change identity settings "
->abstract="Modifying the identity stitching setting on a dataset will affect the Person ID setting once you apply the changes.
-A change of the Person ID deletes all existing data in the connection.
-You have to re-ingest data from the dataset based on the new Person ID.<br/><br/>When you select **[!UICONTROL Continue]**, a delay in reporting is possible until the deletion process is completed."
+>abstract="A change of identity setting deletes connection data for this dataset, once you save the modifications in the Connections interface.
+You will have to re-ingest data from the dataset based on the new settings.<br/><br/>A delay in reporting is possible until the deletion process is completed."

 >[!CONTEXTUALHELP]
 >id="connection_change_accountid"